-Overview of OneDrive for Business in SharePoint Server
+Overview of Microsoft OneDrive in SharePoint Server

 Business rules that prohibit transmitting data over the internet

 Additionally, your environment may require your IT-staff to have strict control on updates that are applied in your environment.
 One of the reasons may be that you have specialized third-party applications or customization that have only been tested to work with specific versions of a product or service.